-Medical residents and medical students (see medical student elective course catalog) can apply to take part in an elective, month-long rotation in rheumatology.
+Medical residents and medical students (medical student elective course catalog is currently unavailable) can apply to take part in an elective, month-long rotation in rheumatology.

 The purpose of this rotation is to gain basic understanding of rheumatologic diagnosis and treatment.
 The key components of the rotation include 1) one-on-one mentorship and shadowing of various attending physicians, 2) supervision by teaching attendings of outpatient and inpatient care of rheumatologic patients, and 3) care of patients on the rheumatology consultative service.
 Additionally there are ongoing didactic lectures meant to provide a basic understanding of the pathogenesis and treatment of rheumatic disease.